-Abnormalities resulting in altered rheological properties may theoretically increase the risk of decompression sickness.
+increase the risk of decompression sickness.
 Bleeding disorders could worsen the effects of otic or sinus barotrauma, and exacerbate the injury associated with inner ear or spinal cord decompression sickness.
-Spontaneous bleeding into the joints (e.g.: in hemophilia) may be difficult to distinguish from decompression illness.
+Spontaneous bleeding into the joints (e.g.: in hemophilia) may be difficult he inner ear is fluid filled and therefore noncompressible.
+The flexible to distinguish from decompression illness.